Costa Rica Language – Spanish Travel Phrases

 Shopping Phrases for Costa Rica

-At outdoor art stands it is OK to haggle a bit for the price.
+At souvenir stands it is OK to haggle a bit for the price.
 However, keep in mind that Costa Ricans do not like confrontation.
 Don’t make them feel uncomfortable by trying to get a much lower price for something.
+This is not the culture for that.

 (Note: Kolbi is one of the prepaid phone companies here.
-You can pick up a SIM card in the airport after exiting Customs.
 Check out our guide to using your cell phone in Costa Rica for more info on how that works)

 Phrases for Paying